manoj-selvakumar5/amazon-bedrock-agentcore-samples/01-tutorials/07-AgentCore-E2E/lab-04-observability-draft3.md

 ## 4.4 AgentCore Observability Logs

 CloudWatch Logs capture detailed, time‑stamped events across AgentCore components.
 These structured JSON logs provide visibility into agent operations, background processing, and system behavior for deep troubleshooting and performance analysis.

-Now that you have built a customer support agent system across Labs 1-4 with local tools (Lab 1), enhancing it with persistent memory for conversation context and personalization (Lab 2), integrating with AgentCore Gateway to centrally manage shared tools and secure authentication (Lab 3), and deploying to AgentCore Runtime for production-ready auto-scaling with observability (Lab 4)—let's explore the detailed logs each component generates to help you monitor and debug your production agent system.
+Let's explore the detailed logs each component generates to help you monitor and debug your production agent system.

 ### Memory Logs - Setup and Navigation

-Memory logs capture the background processing operations that occur when your customer support agent (from Lab 1) stores and retrieves conversation context using the Memory resource you created in Lab 2.
-These logs provide deep insight into how AgentCore extracts, consolidates, and persists customer preferences and conversation context.
+AgentCore Memory logs capture the background processing operations that occur when your customer support agent stores and retrieves conversation context using the Memory resource you created in Lab 2.
+These logs provide deep insight into how AgentCore Memory extracts, consolidates, and persists customer preferences and conversation context.

 **Enable Memory Log Delivery:**

 1. **Navigate to your Memory resource** from Lab 2:
-   - Go to Amazon Bedrock AgentCore → Memory → **CustomerSupportMemory**
+   - Go to Amazon Bedrock AgentCore → Memory → **CustomerSupportMemory** (Memory resource)

 2. **Configure Log Delivery:**
    - In the **Observability** section, find **Log delivery**